SSWD Learning Disabilities Handbook for Students/Faculty

-- The LD student should have a clear understanding of their learning disability and its effects on learning style and need.
+- The student with LD should have a clear understanding of their learning disability and its effects on learning style and need.

 - The students should know that among the post-secondary systems, the level and type of support services vary.
-In the CSU system, the supported services are limited to advising, reader, note-taking service, and aids such as adapted equipment, enlarged print, etc. Tutoring and special classes are NOT funded in the CSU system.
+In the CSU system, the supported services are limited to advising, reader, note-taking service, and aids such as adapted equipment, alternate formats, etc. Tutoring and special classes are NOT funded in the CSU system.

 Students need to make timely arrangements for support services and accommodations:

-- The LD student is responsible for making arrangements for accommodations and support services with the LD Specialist and the instructor in a timely manner.
+- The student with LD is responsible for making arrangements for accommodations and support services with the LD Specialist and the instructor in a timely manner.
 Use of reader, tutor, or notetaker requires certain office procedures that the student must complete before these support services can start.